 Another travelling Australia on a budget tip would be to shop at markets and some of the ethnic grocery shops too as they tend to be quite cheap.

-Most campsites also have a camp kitchen with good facilities even sometimes a microwave, kettle and fridge.
+Most campsites also have a camp kitchen with good facilities even sometimes a rice cooker, microwave, kettle and fridge.
 You can also buy small camp stoves for quite cheap or they will come with your rental which is really handy if you want to travel Australia on a budget.
 Most parks in Australia also have public BBQs too that anyone can use for a few coins which is ideal for backpacking in Australia.

 Take Advantage Of The Many Free Activities To Do In Australia